MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/06-Communication-Create-ACS-Resource.md

 <!-- markdownlint-disable MD041 -->

 Effective communication is essential for successful custom business applications.
-By using Azure Communication Services (ACS), you can add features like phone calls, live chat, audio/video calls, and email and SMS messaging to your applications.
-Earlier, you learned how Azure OpenAI can automatically generate personalized messages.
-Now, you'll learn how to send them.
-Together, ACS and OpenAI enhance your applications by simplifying communication, improving interactions, and boosting business productivity.
+By using Azure Communication Services (ACS), you can add features such as phone calls, live chat, audio/video calls, and email and SMS messaging to your applications.
+Earlier, you learned how Azure OpenAI can generate completions for email and SMS messages.
+Now, you'll learn how to send the messages.
+Together, ACS and OpenAI can enhance your applications by simplifying communication, improving interactions, and boosting business productivity.

 In this exercise, you will: